-In his spare time, caregiving consultant and healthcare speaker Dr. Aaron Blight is happy to answer questions on Quora about caregiving organizational development, healthcare, senior care, and many other topics.
+Caregiving consultant and healthcare speaker Dr. Aaron Blight is happy to take the time to answer questions on Quora about caregiving organizational development, healthcare, senior care, and many other topics.
 In this post, we will examine some of his most recent answers dealing with the healthcare industry.

 What condition would be severe enough for a patient to require professional home healthcare 24 hours a day?